alephium/www/src/content/news/alephium-h1-project-update-1f2076978f00/index.md

 #### dApp Tutorial

-Boubacar who was an intern at Alephium produced and open-sourced a <a href="https://github.com/alephium/voting-tutorial" >comprehensive guide to building a dApp on Alephium</a> with the guidance of Thomas. dApps being an imperative part of a successful blockchain ecosystem, this tutorial, including the resulting code, laid an important first step on the road towards integration and adoption of Alephium.
+Boubacar who was an intern at Alephium produced and open-sourced a [comprehensive guide to building a dApp on Alephium](https://github.com/alephium/voting-tutorial) with the guidance of Thomas. dApps being an imperative part of a successful blockchain ecosystem, this tutorial, including the resulting code, laid an important first step on the road towards integration and adoption of Alephium.
 For the first time, building dApps on Alephium became accessible to anyone with a development background.

 Stay tuned for the upcoming release of the new version of our dApp dev tools!

 #### New full-node version

-<a href="https://github.com/alephium/alephium/releases" >The full-node saw a major upgrade to version</a> <a href="https://github.com/alephium/alephium/releases/tag/v1.3.2" >v1.3.2</a> There has been many incremental changes released with bug fixing patches that were always backward compatible.
+[The full-node saw a major upgrade to version](https://github.com/alephium/alephium/releases) [v1.3.2](https://github.com/alephium/alephium/releases/tag/v1.3.2) There has been many incremental changes released with bug fixing patches that were always backward compatible.
 But this version was special because it enabled new features for smart contract development.

 #### New desktop-wallet version

-With the full-node came a revamped and <a href="https://github.com/alephium/desktop-wallet/releases/tag/v1.2.0" >improved v1.2.0 of the desktop wallet.</a>
+With the full-node came a revamped and [improved v1.2.0 of the desktop wallet.](https://github.com/alephium/desktop-wallet/releases/tag/v1.2.0)

 A new section for advanced management was introduced, effectively allowing miners to derive one address for each of the 4 groups.
 The possibility to consolidate (merge) all your UTXOs into one and sweep your funds from one address to another, a feature highly anticipated by the community has also been introduced.
 We’ve added the creation of multiple alternative addresses and ability to label them for a better overview and organization of funds into categories.
 An offline mode was introduced, allowing the user to create a wallet without connecting to the Internet.

-Last but not least, the looks of it got an overhaul, with subtle animations and improved user experience! <a href="https://github.com/alephium/desktop-wallet/releases/latest" >Have a look at it for yourself</a> if you haven’t already!
+Last but not least, the looks of it got an overhaul, with subtle animations and improved user experience!
+[Have a look at it for yourself](https://github.com/alephium/desktop-wallet/releases/latest) if you haven’t already!

 <figure id="dbfe" class="graf graf--figure graf-after--p">
 <img src="image_b8cdabdd41.png" class="graf-image" data-image-id="1*6bSueMHVMELW8ufUfTYfow.png" data-width="768" data-height="284" />